- Automatically with an indexing queue

 Searchable attributes

-You can’t configure searchable attributes for suggestions in the Magento dashboard.
-However, you can change them programmatically by hooking them into thealgolia_after_create_suggestion_object
+You can’t configure searchable attributes for suggestions in Magento Admin.
+You can change them programmatically by hooking them into thealgolia_after_create_suggestion_object event.

 For more information, see Custom backend events.